Good news! You probably already have a talent community.

 Talent communities are fast becoming a new normal in the recruiting space.
 Start engaging with and utilizing your community now.

-At Jumpstart, we have virtual communities for recruiters to connect with both candidates and other recruiters in the industry.
+At Canvas, we have virtual communities for recruiters to connect with both candidates and other recruiters in the industry.
 You’ll be able to engage, grow, and progress your relationship with top talent—no matter where you’re located.
 Other tools that you could also use for your community include Facebook groups, Slack channels, LinkedIn feeds, or even emails.

 No matter what tools you have in your toolbox, just make sure to think through the concept of your own talent community as you move into the recruiting season this fall.